AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "Your Account Haven't Authorized For SMC RAM Role" error?

 You receive the error because the required role is not created or assigned to SMC.
-For more information about how to create and assign a role to SMC, see [Procedure](/intl.en-US/User Guide/Before you begin.md).
+For more information about how to create a role and assign it to SMC, see [Procedure](/intl.en-US/User Guide/Before you begin.md).

 ## Why do I receive an "IllegalTimestamp" error?